bradtaniguchi/IMSRoomRenter/NOTES.md

 Added PrimaryPage room availability.

 ### 1.0.0 REQUIREMENTS MET
-Program is offically entering beta stage.
-Basic implimentations have been added and completed.
+Program is officially entering beta stage.
+Basic implementations have been added and completed.

 ####-------UPDATE 1/11/16 new Version 1.0.5
 Will be trying to hit up the display bug, and starting to change over the name of the project in Github and elsewhere
 - after some debugging, need to run file existence database check to a function, that is called ONLY upon start of the application.
-The exception will catch in the Clockout and Clock in funtions.
+The exception will catch in the Clockout and Clock in functions.
-This will remove the "double" check everytime I initiate mydatabaseinterface
+This will remove the "double" check every time I initiate mydatabaseinterface

-Also found the double check, was running updatescreens EVERYTIME I started the program. going to change the updatescreen proccess to accept a secondary bool value, which when true updates screens, during the start loop it DOESN'T
+Also found the double check, was running updatescreens EVERYTIME I started the program. going to change the updatescreen process to accept a secondary bool value, which when true updates screens, during the start loop it DOESN'T

 fixed bugs, and created GUI popups for more friendly advisement, started moving non-database print statements